umbraco/UmbracoDocs/Documentation/Development-Guidelines/umbraco-web.ui-client.md

 - /views/section/Viewname.html
 - /views/section/section.viewname.controller.js

-So if you are looking for the html and javascript used by the content editor look in /src/views/content/edit.html and `/src/vies/content/content.edit.controller.js`
+So if you are looking for the html and JavaScript used by the content editor look in /src/views/content/edit.html and `/src/vies/content/content.edit.controller.js`

 ###/common
 The Common folder contains all the items that are share between multiple parts of the application, such as Services, Directives and Filters.